jupyterhub/repo2docker/docs/source/install.rst

 Windows support
 ---------------

-Windows support by ``repo2docker`` is still in the experimental stage.
+Windows support for ``repo2docker`` is still in the experimental stage.

 An article about `using Windows and the WSL`_ (Windows Subsytem for Linux or Bash on Windows) provides additional information about Windows and docker.